-- Transition meetings between year groups. - Termly Support Plan reviews with all staff, children and parents/carers involved in your child's education - Termly review of the SEN register with all teaching staff. - 9.
-How will the school let a parent/ carer know if they have any concerns about their Child or Young Person's learning? - If there are concerns regarding your child's progress, the class teacher will contact you to discuss progress.
+9. How will the school let a parent/ carer know if they have any concerns about their Child or Young Person's learning?

+• If there are concerns regarding your child's progress, the class teacher will contact you to discuss progress.
 If there are further concerns, a meeting may be held between yourself, the class teacher and the SENCO.
-If your child is to be placed on the SEN register you will receive a written letter following this meeting.
+If your child is to be placed on the SEN register you will receive a Termly Support Plan following this meeting, which outlines the needs identified, enhanced provision in place and measurable, individual targets.
 Our aim is to keep you informed at all times of your child's progress and the next steps/targets we all wish to work towards achieving.